sage-code/eve/manual/system-lib.md

 resolve
   s := read(v, "read:");
   print("you entered:" & v);
-aspect;
+over;
 ```

 ## Standard write

 This is the stream where a program writes its write data.
-The program requests data transfer with the write operation.
+The program request data transfer with the write operation.
 Not all programs generate write.
 In this  the program is silent.

 Unless redirected, standard write is the text terminal which initiated the program.